Cross-country skiing at the 2018 Winter Olympics – Men's sprint

 The men's individual sprint classical cross-country skiing competition at the 2018 Winter Olympics was held on 13 February 2018 at 17:30 KST at the Alpensia Cross-Country Skiing Centre in Pyeongchang, South Korea.
-The sprint distance was 1.4km.
+The sprint distance was 1.4 km.

 Qualification

 A total of up to 310 cross-country skiers qualified across all eleven events.
 Athletes qualified for this event by having met the A qualification standard, which meant having 100 or less FIS Points or meeting the B standard, which meant 120 or less FIS points in the sprint classification.
 Countries not meeting the A standard were allowed to enter a maximum of one B standard athlete per gender.
 The Points list takes into average the best results of athletes per discipline during the qualification period (1 July 2016 to 21 January 2018).
 Countries received additional quotas by having athletes ranked in the top 30 of the FIS Olympics Points list (two per gender maximum, overall across all events).
 Countries also received an additional quota (one per gender maximum) if an athlete was ranked in the top 300 of the FIS Olympics Points list.
 After the distribution of B standard quotas, the remaining quotas were distributed using the Olympic FIS Points list, with each athlete only counting once for qualification purposes.
 A country could only enter a maximum of four athletes for the event.